On two-sided skew braces: Prime and semiprime two-sided skew braces

-\end{proof} \begin{theorem} Let $A$ be a two-sided skew brace, then $A$ is semiprime if and only if it is strongly semiprime. \end{theorem} \begin{proof} Assume that $A$ is semi-prime and that $I$ is a non-zero ideal such that there exists a $*$-product of $n$ copies of $I$ which is zero.
-By induction, one easily proves that a $*$-product of $n$ copies of $I$ always contains $I_n$, where inductively $I_1=I$ and $I_{n+1}=I_n*I_n$.
-Therefore, there exists some $k<n$ such that $I_k\neq \{0\}$ but $I_{k+1}=\{0\}$.
-If we can prove that $I_k$ is an ideal, then $A$ is not semiprime and we are done with the proof.
-Without loss of generality, we may assume that $I_2$ is not an ideal, else we can replace $I$ by $I_2$ and repeat the argument.
-From \cref{lem: XY normal in circ then X*Y normal in circ} and \cref{lem: X norm in circ I left ideal X*I left ideal} we know that $I_2$ is normal in $(A,\circ)$ and a left ideal of $A$.
-We are left with proving that $I_2$ is normal in $(A,+)$.
-We now distinguish two cases.
+\end{proof} \begin{theorem} Let $A$ be a two-sided skew brace, then $A$ is semiprime if and only if it is strongly semiprime. \end{theorem} \begin{proof} It suffices to show the implication from left to right, we do so by contraposition.
+Assume that $A$ contains a non-zero ideal $I$ such that there exists a $*$-product of $n$ copies of $I$ which is zero.
+From \cite[Lemma 6.11]{KSV21} it follows that there exists some $n\geq 2$ such that $I_n=\{0\}$ where $I_1=I$ and $I_{k+1}=I_k*I_k$.